leo-vainio/go-learning/howToGo/variables.md

 variables.go (src/variables/variables.go) shows examples of how to assign and initialize variables in Go.
 Some extra information are also given about variable scope, naming conventions and type conversion.

+### Naming conventions in Go
+- Variable length should be as short as reasonable.
+It should reflect the lifetime of the variable in question.
+- Acronyms such as URL or HTTP should be all uppercase and not Url or Http in variable names.
+- Use PascalCase or camelCase.

 ```go

 package main